sthsuyash/RESTApi-SpringBoot/README.md

-# RESTApi using SpringBoot
+# RESTful Api using Spring Boot framework

 - Java SpringBoot and database PostgreSQL.
+- Spring Web, JPA, and many more dependencies.
-- validated using POSTMAN.
+- validated endpoints using POSTMAN.

-### IDE: IntelliJ IDEA Community Edition
+### IDE used: IntelliJ IDEA